eivl/power_case/README.md

 power_levels = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 10]
 ```
 This gives a total of 10, but it is not optimal because you keep overflowing the reservoir and wasting resources.
+The `main.py` module has code and asserts to showcase valid and optimial solutions.
+You need to find any other or better.

 ## Part 2 Variables